My New Low-Fire Ceramic Glazes

 Cone 1 = 1109℃

-My New Low-Fire Ceramic Glazes Finally is the Low-Fire Glazes book for sale!
+Finally a new Low-Fire Glazes book for sale!
 I am so looking forward to reading it!
 Let’s hope it lives up to the expectations, and so far it does!
 But it relies heavily on frits for melting agents, that’s not my thing … but it’s a good read so go and buy it, it has a lot of knowledge.

 (this is not an affiliate link)